virtual-labs/exp-non-preemptive-scheduling-iiith/experiment/theory.md

 ![graph](./images/graph.png)

+## Check how efficient your system is

-Let us have a deeper look at this CPU-I/O burst cycles.
-Use the below command and run it on your linux machine to get a deeper view of how processes utilize I/O systems and CPU.
+Let us have a deeper look at CPU-I/O burst cycles.
+This will give you an insight into how your CPU resources are utilized.
+Use the below command and run it on your linux machine to get a deeper view of how processes utilize I/O systems and the CPU.
 ```
 iostat
 ```